Can You Sue Uber Or Lyft If Your Driver Crashes?

 Two-vehicle collision at an intersection involving a rideshare car

-Multiple parties could share liability for a rideshare accident, depending on the circumstances.
+Depending on the circumstances, multiple parties could share liability for a rideshare accident.
 Here are some of them:

-Despite the complex corporate structure of rideshare operations, the drivers themselves often bear primary responsibility for accidents they cause.
-A rideshare driver may be legally liable if they engaged in negligent driving behaviors such as:
+Despite rideshare operations’ complex corporate structure, the drivers often bear primary responsibility for accidents they cause.
+A rideshare driver may be legally liable if they engaged in negligent driving behaviors, such as:

-• Reckless driving includes speeding, running stop signs or red lights, and aggressive maneuvers.
+• Reckless driving includes speeding, running stop signs or red lights, and aggressive behavior on the road.

 • Distracted driving, such as texting, adjusting the app, or focusing on conversations rather than the road.